securitytemplates/sectemplates/README.md

 - Programs and their associated processes
 - Useful security metrics

-Templates are free to use for personal and commercial use, with the exception of including them in a product that's for sale.
+Content is free to use for personal and commercial purposes, with the exception of including it in a product that's for sale or a product developed based on it.
+Please see licensing under each project for details.